johnhm22/Springboard-Section-50-Capstone-Project-2/README.md

 Run the command 'npm start'.
 This will open a new browser window showing the landing page for the app.
 You can then start using the app by registering as a user.
 Currently, by default, all users are non-admin.
 Admin rights are assigned by changing the field directly in the database.

+### Description
+This app is desgined to both demonstrate technical skills and also provide something of use, which I hope may be used.
+Firstly, the motivation for the idea.
+I own an apartment in a building which is managed by a managing agent.
+Naturally, problems crop up and they need to be sorted.
+Currently, other than email or a call, there is no way to report an issue to the management.
+Even worse, there is no way to review the issues you have reported; look at the details, read the updates, check the progress.
+For the managing agent, except for spreadsheets or a word document, there is no means to centrally hold all the issues and reviewing them in one place.

+Therefore, I thought I could answer this requirement and at the same time demonstrate some of the key coding skills and technologies I have picked up during the
+Springboard Software Engineering course.

+#### What does the app do?
+Let's look in more detail at the functionality of the app. from the perspective of the user.
+If I am non-admin user, I have firstly to register before I can get access.
+This involves entering a series of details, such as username and password plus my property into a form.
+On submission, I am in!

+Now I can create an issue, see my issues, update my issues, review updates made by admin users, and close my issues.
+I can also view my profile details.

+As an admin user, the role of the managing agent who is responsible for resolving the problems, I can do all of the above, but, in addition, review issues created by other users, update any of them and close them.

+Yes, it's simple, but answers a genuine requirement and can be added to.

+#### What technology was used in the coding?
+The structure of the code is divided into front and backend.

 ###### Components
 The core of React is components; in this case functional components.